Swi-ft/Lib_Manage/README.md

 ## Usage
 - Run the application and follow the prompts to borrow or return books.
 - The system will automatically track fines for overdue books.
-- All data is stored persistently using file I/O.
+- All data is stored persistently using file I/O (in the library_data.txt file).

-## Future Enhancements
-- Implement a graphical user interface (GUI)
-- Add support for book reservations
-- Enhance reporting and analytics

 ## License
 This project is licensed under the MIT License.